Agile SDN overlays, reliable incumbent provider underlays

 1 ORDERING SERVICES

 1.2 Ordering.
-Customer will purchase Services by submitting to CT Americas a Customer Order Summary (“Order”), which will set out the Service requested and information reasonably necessary for CT Americas to provide that Service, including term of the Service, volume requirements, technical and logistical specifications, geographic scope and pricing.
+Customer will purchase Services by submitting to CT Americas a Customer Order Summary (“Order”), which will set out the Service requested and information reasonably necessary for CT Americas to provide that Service to Customer based on Customer’s specific request and circumstances, including term of the Service, volume requirements, technical and logistical specifications, geographic scope and pricing that applies to Services to be provided.
 Acceptance of an Order by CT Americas and provision of a new Service is subject to submission of complete and accurate information by Customer and availability of the requested Service.
-CT Americas reserves the right to reject an Order for any reason; provided, however that CT Americas shall use commercially reasonable efforts to notify Customer of any such rejection and the reason therefore within five (5) Business Days.
+Depending on the particular Services requested and the Customer circumstances, not all Services are available to all Customers.
+Each Order submitted by Customer may be subject to an engineering review by CT Americas to determine whether the Service requested can be built or upgraded in order to provide the requested Service.
+All submitted Orders are subject to approval and acceptance by CT Americas and CT Americas reserves the right to reject an Order for any reason; provided, however that CT Americas shall use commercially reasonable efforts to notify Customer of any such rejection and the reason therefore within five (5) Business Days.
 If an Order is rejected, CT Americas will work with the Customer to revise the terms so that a new Order can be signed.

 1.3 Orders by Customer Affiliates.
 Customer’s Affiliates may purchase Services under this Agreement by submitting an Order.
+The conditions for Ordering set forth in 1.2 above shall apply to any request for Service by Customer Affiliate.
 Upon acceptance of an Order by CT Americas, any Customer Affiliate that purchases Services under this Agreement shall be bound by the terms and conditions to the same extent as Customer; provided, however, that Customer shall be jointly and severally liable for all claims and liabilities arising under this Agreement related to any Order accepted from any Customer Affiliate, and any event of default under this Agreement by the Customer Affiliate with respect to such Order shall also be deemed an event of default by Customer.
 Any reference to Customer in this Agreement with respect to any Order accepted from a Customer Affiliate shall also be deemed a reference to the applicable Customer Affiliate.

 1.4 No Resale.
 Other than to the extent that Customer is permitted to make the Services available for use hereunder by its Affiliates, the Service is for Customer’s use only, and may not be resold to any third party without CT Americas’ consent.